 There are nine comic book movies slated to grace the big screen in 2018, many of which showcase new characters or at least returning characters in their first standalone feature.
-A Fandango poll shows that above all others, T'Challa, King of Wakanda, is the single most anticipated comic book character in this category, with Jason Momoa’s Aquaman, Tom Hardy’s Venom, Sophie Turner’s Jean Grey/Phoenix, and Evangeline Lilly’s The Wasp filling out the top five, respectively.
+A Fandango poll shows that above all others, T'Challa, King of Wakanda, was voted the single most anticipated comic book character in this category, with Jason Momoa’s Aquaman, Tom Hardy’s Venom, Sophie Turner’s Jean Grey/Phoenix, and Evangeline Lilly’s The Wasp filling out the top five, respectively.

-Kendrick Lamar Is Producing 'Black Panther: The Album'
+Kendrick Lamar Produced 'Black Panther: The Album'